quicwg/base-drafts/draft-ietf-quic-transport.md

 break continuity of identity with a server MAY discard tokens provided using the NEW_TOKEN frame.
 Tokens obtained in Retry packets MUST NOT be discarded.

-A client SHOULD NOT reuse a token in different connections.
+A client MUST NOT reuse a token in different connections.
 Reusing a token allows connections to be linked by entities on the network path (see {{migration-linkability}}).
 A client MUST NOT reuse a token if it believes that its point of network attachment has changed since the token was